jonnysandu/Slack-Custom-Dark-Theme/README.md

 ![logo](https://github.com/jonnysandu/Slack-Custom-Dark-Theme/blob/master/slack-logo-bw.png)

+***Note that these changes will have to be reapplied every time Slack updates.
+If you're interested in a script I wrote to automatically apply changes on update, message me.**

 ## Adding the Dark Theme

-1) Make sure Slack is closed
+1) Close the Slack Application
-2) Find Slack's `ssb-interop.js` file
+2) Find the file named `ssb-interop.js`
-    * For PC users, go to your version (your own username and current app version) of `C:\Users\username\AppData\Local\slack\app-3.1.0\resources\app.asar.unpacked\src\static` Note that if your slack client updates, you'll need to do this process again for the updated version.
+    * For PC, go to your version (your own username and current app version) of `C:\Users\juanito\AppData\Local\slack\app-3.1.0\resources\app.asar.unpacked\src\static`
-    * For Linux users, using the slack desktop (beta) navigate to `/lib/slack/resources/app.asar.unpacked/src/static`
+    * For Linux, goto `/lib/slack/resources/app.asar.unpacked/src/static`
-    * Mac users, go to your version of `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static`
+    * For Mac, go to `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static`
-3) Open the file `ssb-interop.js` with your editor of choice.
+3) Open `ssb-interop.js` with your editor of choice
-4) Add all of the code below to the very end of file `ssb-interop.js` and save:
+4) Add all of the code below to the very end of `ssb-interop.js`, make sure to save:
 ```
 document.addEventListener('DOMContentLoaded', function () {
     $.ajax({